nens/threedi-modelchecker/README.md

 Threedi-modelchecker is a tool to verify the correctness of a 3Di model.
-The goal is to provide a tool for model builders to quickly check if his/her model is correct and can be run a 3Di simulation.
+The goal is to provide a tool for model builders to quickly check if his/her model is correct and can run a 3Di simulation.
 It provides detailed information about any potential errors in the model.

 Threedi-modelchecks works with both spatialite and postgis databases.
 However,